Geotechnical Laboratory Overview

 - Report: Strength Characterization of Open-Graded Aggregates for Structural Backfills (FHWA-HRT-15-034).

 - Report: FHWA LTPP Guidelines for Measuring Bridge Approach Transitions Using Inertial Profilers (FHWA-HRT-16-072).

 - Partnership with the Federal Aviation Administration (FAA), Federal Railroad Administration (FRA), and the U.S. Army Engineer Research and Development Center (ERDC) to sponsor the inaugural Geo-Structural Aspects of Pavements, Railways, and Airfields Conference (GAP-2019).

-The GTL consists of an indoor testing facility, several unique outdoor testing facilities, and a numerical modeling station.
+The GTL consists of an indoor testing facility and several unique outdoor testing facilities, including the Pavement Test Facility.
 The indoor facility can conduct basic and specialized index tests for characterizing soils, aggregates, nontraditional backfill materials, and geosynthetics for both research studies and field production projects.
 The outdoor facilities consist of two test pits to perform large-scale foundation experiments and a strong floor to test earth-retaining structures.
 In addition, the laboratory functions extend throughout Turner-Fairbank Highway Research Center (TFHRC) with several full- and large-scale geosynthetic reinforced soil (GRS) structures constructed to evaluate their long-term performance under realistic loading conditions.
 For field work, the GTL has the ability to prepare and install remote automated field instrumentation to monitor and evaluate performance of bridges, pavements, and slopes.

 Some of the basic and specialized laboratory services include, but are not limited to: